Williamite War in Ireland: Treaty of Limerick

-Sarsfield, now the senior Jacobite commander, and Ginkell signed the Treaty of Limerick on 3 October 1691.
-It promised that Catholics would remain free to practice their religion and gave legal protection to any Jacobites willing to stay in Ireland and give an oath of loyalty to William and Mary, although the estates of those killed prior to the treaty were still liable to forfeiture.
+Now the senior Jacobite commander, Sarsfield signed the Treaty of Limerick with Ginkel on 3 October 1691.
+It promised freedom of worship for Catholics, and legal protection for any Jacobites willing to swear an oath of loyalty to William and Mary, although the estates of those killed prior to the treaty were still liable to forfeiture.
+It also agreed to Sarsfield's demand that those still serving in the Jacobite army could leave for France.
+Popularly known as the "Flight of the Wild Geese", the process began almost immediately and was completed by December.

-The treaty also agreed to Sarsfield's demand that those still serving in the Jacobite army could leave for France.
-Popularly known in Ireland as the "Flight of the Wild Geese", the process began almost immediately, using English ships sailing from Cork; French ships completed it by December.
 Modern estimates suggest that around 19,000 soldiers and rapparees departed: women and children brought the figure to slightly over 20,000, or about one per cent of Ireland's population.
-Story alleged that some of the soldiers had to be forced on board the ships when they learned they would be joining the French.
-Most were unable to bring or to contact their families and many appear to have deserted en route from Limerick to Cork.
+Some of the soldiers allegedly had to be forced on board the ships when they learned they would be joining the French army.
+Most were unable to bring or contact their families, and many appear to have deserted en route from Limerick to Cork, the point of departure.